 - a.
-Five Community Governors
+Three Community Governors

 - b.
 The Principal (Headteacher)

 - c.
 Three Parent Governors

 - d.
 One Teaching Staff Governor

-- e.
-One Non-Teaching Staff Governor

 Policies and procedures adopted for the induction and training of Governors

 The training and induction provided for new and existing Governors will depend on their existing experience.
 All newly appointed Governors are encouraged to complete an Introduction to Governance course.